Save Our Neighborhoods SF

 Dear Mr. Zushi -

-1. Soil safety.
-The site was formerly a gas station.
+1. Soil Safety - The site was formerly on several gas stations and auto repairs shops.
 To ensure any exposed earth is safe for residents and pets, the site should undergo soil remediation.

-3. Shadow impact.
-The scale of this project will increase shadow casting over a significant area.
+4. Shadow Impact - The scale of this project will increase shadow casting over a significant area.
 This will disrupt the ecology of the surrounding area.
 I request a full assessment and report of the impact of shadow casting on the surrounding area.

-4. Noise pollution.
-What precautions will be made to ensure noise from the machinery in and around the complex is minimized?
+6. Noise Pollution - What precautions will be made to ensure noise from the machinery in and around the complex is minimized?

-5. Wind impact.
-The Sunset Parkside neighborhood has significant windy weather for months each year.
+7. Wind Impact - The Sunset Parkside neighborhood has significant windy weather for months each year.
 Because the high winds will be driven down towards the streets when they contact the building, design for minimizing wind impact on the streets must be addressed.

-6. Bird safety.
-The height of the building will stand out in the area as a threat to local and migratory birds.
+8. Bird Safety - The height of the building will stand out in the area as a threat to local and migratory birds.
 Glare from the excess of windows during daylight, and light from interior and exterior lights during night time, may significantly disrupt flight patterns and be disorienting to birds.

-7. Soundscapes and acoustic environment.
-This building will create reverberation and adversely alter a rare and healthy soundscape, impacting surrounding residents and animals housed at the SF ZOO.
+9. Soundscapes and Acoustic Environment - This building will create reverberation and adversely alter a rare and healthy soundscape, impacting surrounding residents and animals housed at the SF ZOO.

-8. Endangered species - The site is within protected zones for a number of endangered species.
+10. Endangered Species - The site is within protected zones for a number of endangered species.
 What provisions are in place to avoid damaging the fragile local ecosystems?

-9. From papers submitted to the planning department it has been disclosed that one or more Diesel engines will be placed onsite.
+11. From papers submitted to the Planning Department it has been disclosed that one or more Diesel engines will be placed onsite.
 Where will the fuel be stored and what precautions will be taken to ensure that there is no risk from leakage to residents and neighbors?